JoseDominic/A-simple-calculator-app-for-android/README.md

-# myfirstapp
+# ANDROID CALCULATOR
-#A basic android calculator
+#A simple calculator app built using android studio